amangoyl/Multi-task-Suicide-Prediction-BERT/README.md

 Refer https://www.kaggle.com/datasets/amangoyl/reddit-dataset-for-multi-task-nlp for dataset

-## Description for different files:
+## Short description of notebooks:

-Sentiment_labels.ipynb -- Labelling the data with sentiments using Transfer Learning and bagging approach
+Sentiment_labels.ipynb -- Labelling the data with sentiments using Transfer Learning and making three models to vote for the final label

-MTL_Suicide_Sentiment.ipynb -- Implementation of Multi-task Learning model
+Multi-Task_Suicide_Sentiment.ipynb -- Implementation of Multi-task Learning model

 Baseline_SVM_Suicide_Sentiment.ipynb -- Experiments with SVM model for both Suicidal detection as well as Sentiment analysis